David C. Stanwood draws from a lifetime of experience in

 saw is balanced.

-.
-Click Here for the PTG Hall of Fame Book entry.
+Hall of Fame.
+Click Here for the PTG Hall of Fame

 Island of Martha's Vineyard in Massachusetts.